-Alpha College of English is a year round adult college for English language (EL) students.
+Twin English Centre Dublin is a year round adult college for English language (EL) students.
 It also has two summer junior schools during the month of July.
 The first of these is residential for students aged 12-16 and is based in King’s Hospital College, Palmerstown.
 The second is in St Tiernan’s Community School, Dundrum, and is non residential for students aged 14-17.

-Applications (CV and cover letter), by email, to the Director of Studies at firstname.lastname@example.org.
+Applications (CV and cover letter), by email to firstname.lastname@example.org.

 Interviews are conducted from March to June at 4 North Great George’s Street.

 All teachers must hold a primary degree and a CELT or equivalent.

 Alpha College is a full member of the Evaluation & Assessment of Quality in Language Schools www.eaquals.org ) and on a national level is accredited by NQAI (QQI) (www.acels.ie ).
 During the academic year we have a teaching staff of 17-20 which rises in summer (July to September) to 30 -35.
 We have two premises, 4 North Great George’s Street and 31 Gardiner Place and we rent Belvedere College for the summer months which means that all three buildings and within a stone’s throw of each other.